JPMP Development Consultant RFP

-Future Goals: We hope to significantly increase our grant funding, maintain our NYC DOE services funding and hold one more fundraising event in late 2019.
+Future Goals: We hope to significantly increase our grant funding, maintain our NYC DOE services funding after the pandemic passes, perhaps not until 2022.
 We also plan to increase recurring monthly donations and soliciting corporate event sponsorships.
-Two additional fundraising events are planned for 2020.

 Role of the Consultant